thomasWeise/aitoa/book/metaheuristics/antColonyOptimization/README.md

 In the MMAS in&nbsp;[@SH2000MMAS], the matrix&nbsp;$M$ is initialized with the value&nbsp;$U$, $\alpha=1$, $\beta=2$, $\lambda=v$ (i.e., the number of vertices), $\mu=1$, $Q=1$.
 There, values of&nbsp;$\rho\in[0.7,0.99]$ are investigated and the smaller values lead to slower convergence and more exploration whereas the high $\rho$&nbsp;values increase the search speed but also the chance of premature convergence.

-Either way, from [@eq:aco:update], we know that the model update will need at least a quadratic number of algorithm steps and the model itself is also requires quadratic amount of memory.
+Either way, from [@eq:aco:update], we know that the model update will need at least a quadratic number of algorithm steps and the model itself is also requires quadratic amount of memory, i.e., both are at least in&nbsp;$\bigO(v^2)$.
-Both of these can be problematic for large numbers&nbsp;$v$ of vertices or short time budgets (and the latter is the case in our JSSP scenario).
+Both of these can be problematic for large numbers&nbsp;$v$ of vertices or short time budgets.

+The actual "size" of the model&nbsp;$M$ and the heuristic information&nbsp;$H$ depends on whether the edges in the graph are directed or not:
+Normally, the size is $v(v-1)$.
+If going from&nbsp;$i$ to&nbsp;$j$ always has exactly the same cost and is equivalent to going from&nbsp;$j$ to&nbsp;$i$, then it is sufficient to maintain one single pheromone for both edges, i.e., $v(v-1)/2$&nbsp;in total.
+A quadratic data structure size begins to become problematic for $v\geq 10'000$ on today's machines.
+In our JSSP scenario, we are far from that, but have already learned in [@sec:eda:jssp:results] that the quadratic runtime of the model sampling is indeed a bottleneck.